-HLW The quantity of vitrified waste produced is linked to the operating lives of the reactors in the current nuclear power plant fleet.
-Whether the current nuclear power plant fleet is renewed and the type of reactor that would replace current reactors, if it is renewed, are factors that have an impact on the quantity and type of waste at the end of fleet life: vitrified waste only in scenarios SR1 and SR2, or vitrified waste and spent fuel in scenarios SR3 and SNR.
-ILW-LL The quantity of waste produced is linked to the operating lives of the reactors in the current nuclear power plant fleet.
-The incorporation of operating experience feedback and new industrial targets has led the ILW-LL waste forecasts in scenarios SR1, SR3 and SNR to be re-evaluated.
-Whether the current nuclear power plant fleet is renewed and the type of reactor that would replace current reactors, if it is renewed, are factors that have an impact on the quantity and type of waste at the end of fleet life.
-LLW-LL The quantity of waste at the end of facility life is not dependent on the scenarios.
-In scenarios SR1 and SR2, all depleted uranium is assumed to be recoverable in the form of MOX fuel, in contrast to scenarios SR3 and SNR, in which part of it could be reclassified as radioactive waste.
+- The quantity of vitrified waste produced is linked to the operating lives of the reactors in the current nuclear power plant fleet. - Whether or not the current nuclear power plant fleet is renewed and the type of reactor that would replace current reactors, if it is renewed, are factors that have an impact on the quantity and type of waste at the end of fleet life: vitrified waste only in scenarios SR1 and SR2, or vitrified waste and spent fuel in scenarios SR3 and SNR.

+- The quantity of waste produced is linked to the operating lives of the reactors in the current nuclear power plant fleet - The incorporation of operating experience feedback and new industrial targets has led to the ILW-LL waste forecasts in scenarios SR1, SR3 and SNR being re-evaluated. - Whether or not the current nuclear power plant fleet is renewed and the types of reactor that would replace current reactors, if it is renewed, are factors that have an impact on the quantity and type of waste at the end of fleet life.

+- Depleted uranium in all its physico-chemical forms: in scenarios SR1 and SR2, all depleted uranium is assumed to be recoverable in the form of MOX fuel, in contrast to scenarios SR3 and SNR, in which part of it could be reclassified as radioactive waste.
 The continuation of nuclear power production in scenario SR3, which means that uranium enrichment operations also continue, increases the depleted uranium inventory.
 The shutdown of nuclear power production assumed in scenario SNR would lead to the shutdown of enrichment and MOX fuel fabrication operations and, in turn, mean that stocks are not recovered.
-Due to the characteristics of depleted uranium, it could be categorised with LLW-LL waste.
-In scenarios SR1, SR2 and SR3, uranium from the reprocessing of spent fuel (RepU) is assumed to be recoverable as it can be recycled in ERU fuel.
+Due to the characteristics of depleted uranium, it could be categorised with LLW-LL waste. - Uranium from spent fuel reprocessing in all its physicochemical forms: in scenarios SR1, SR2 and SR3, uranium from the reprocessing of spent fuel (RepU) is assumed to be recoverable as it can be recycled in ERU fuel.
 The cancellation of the nuclear programme would result in the definitive shutdown of RepU recycling and, in turn, mean that stocks of RepU are not recovered.
 Due to the characteristics of reprocessed uranium, it could be categorised with LLW-LL waste.

-LILW-SL VLLW The quantity of waste produced is directly linked to the operating lives of the reactors in the current nuclear power plant fleet.
-Extending the operating life would increase the quantity of operating waste generated.
+The quantity of waste produced is directly linked to the operating lives of the reactors in the current nuclear power plant fleet.